theJaxon/OpenTofu/README.md

 - `terraform refresh` is used for updating the state file (Used for detecting drifts).

 ---

+### Cons
+- Redundant variable declaration (Needs to be declared across the modules and in the root module) => Terragrunt/Terramate should be checked.

 ### References
 1. Architecting AWS with Terraform: Design resilient and secure Cloud Infrastructures with Terraform on Amazon Web Services